oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 ## Task 4: Configure your Microsoft Teams application using Microsoft Entra ID

-1. Ensure your admin approves your app from [Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps).
+1. After publishing your app, ensure your admin approves your app from [Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps).

 2. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/#home), and click **App registrations**.